Updated: 5 days ago

 Jessica del Rosso, MSW, RSW

-I remember reading about Attachment Theory in undergrad and not really understanding how it all connected.
-Now, as a Trauma Therapist, when relationship difficulties for a client begin to form a pattern, it is usually a theory I refer to.
-Often times, knowledge of our attachment style can bring forth clarity into what we need in our relationships with others and why we may be struggling.
+I remember reading about Attachment Theory in undergrad and not fully understanding how it connected to adult relationships.
+Now, as a Trauma Therapist, when relationship difficulties for a client form a pattern, it is the theory I refer to.
+Often times, being aware of our attachment style can bring forth clarity into why we may be struggling with the same relationship patterns repeatedly and what we need in order to form healthy relationships.

 What is the Attachment Theory?

-Those who have secure attachment, most likely came from a childhood where their emotional and physical needs were met unconditionally by their caregivers.
+Those who have secure attachment, most likely came from an abuse-free childhood where their emotional, spiritual and physical needs were met lovingly and unconditionally by their caregivers.
 Secure attachment can be reached over time with trauma healing, healthy relationships and self-awareness.

-Anxious-Preoccupied (Positive self of others, negative sense of self) Van Buren, A.; Cooley, E.L.
+Anxious-Preoccupied or Preoccupied (Positive self of others, negative sense of self.
+"I'm the problem".)
+Van Buren, A.; Cooley, E.L.
 (Dec 2002): Those with anxious-preoccupied attachment style tend to be concerned about what others think of them.
-They desire intimacy but are worried that their desire for connection will not be met by the other persons.
-They often are overly attached to their partners and if their partners do not meet their emotional needs, they often blame themselves.
+They desire intimacy but are worried that their desire for connection their needs to be met will not be fulfilled by the other person/s.
+Individuals with preoccupied attachment tend to be hyper-focused on their attachment figure/s or romantic partners.
+When the needs are not met, the feeling of anxiety is overwhelming and often leads to self-fulfilling prophesies of feared rejection and blaming of self (Clementine Morrigan, 2020).

 Those with anxious-preoccupied attachment will often have an internal desire to be saved or rescued by their partner and experience big emotions.
 When they feel unsafe or insecure in their relationship they may resort to jealousy or possessiveness.
 General actions by partners can become false confirmation of their projected fears (Firestone, 2013).